equinix/terraform-equinix-metal-anthos-on-baremetal/README.md

 ## Storage Providers

 Storage providers are made available through optional storage modules.
 These storage providers include CSI (Container Native Storage) `StorageClasses`.

+Changing or disabling a storage provider is not currently supported.

 To enable a storage module, set the `storage_module` variable to the name of the name of the included module.

 * `portworx`: To enable the [Pure Storage Portworx installation](modules/portworx/README), use the following settings in `terraform.tfvars`: